We’re pleased to introduce April’s Mendeley Advisor of the Month, Bertha Santos!

 About 4-5 years.

 What were you using prior to Mendeley?

 Why did you decide to become an Advisor?

-What researcher would you like to work with or meet, dead or alive?
+What researcher would you like to work with or meet, dead or alive, and why?

 What’s the most interesting thing you’ve learned this week?